hashicorp/terraform-provider-awscc/docs/resources/codepipeline_pipeline.md

 <a id="nestedatt--artifact_store"></a>
 ### Nested Schema for `artifact_store`

-Required:
+Optional:

+- `encryption_key` (Attributes) Represents information about the key used to encrypt data in the artifact store, such as an AWS Key Management Service (AWS KMS) key (see [below for nested schema](#nestedatt--artifact_store--encryption_key))
 - `location` (String) The S3 bucket used for storing the artifacts for a pipeline.
 You can specify the name of an S3 bucket but not a folder in the bucket.
 A folder to contain the pipeline artifacts is created for you based on the name of the pipeline.
 You can use any S3 bucket in the same AWS Region as the pipeline to store your pipeline artifacts.
 - `type` (String) The type of the artifact store, such as S3.

-Optional:

-- `encryption_key` (Attributes) Represents information about the key used to encrypt data in the artifact store, such as an AWS Key Management Service (AWS KMS) key (see [below for nested schema](#nestedatt--artifact_store--encryption_key))

 <a id="nestedatt--artifact_store--encryption_key"></a>
 ### Nested Schema for `artifact_store.encryption_key`

-Required:
+Optional:

 - `id` (String) The ID used to identify the key.
 For an AWS KMS key, you can use the key ID, the key ARN, or the alias ARN.
 - `type` (String) The type of encryption key, such as an AWS KMS key.
 When creating or updating a pipeline, the value must be set to 'KMS'.